Christmasses past:

 In Scotland Christmas Day didn’t become a public holiday until 1958.
 Hogmanay (New Year’s Eve) was, and still is, the big public holiday.
 Today as Christmas approaches, the winter days are short, with sunrise about 8:30 in the morning and dark skies again at about 3:30 in the afternoon so Christmas celebrations help to brighten up the long wintry evenings.
 A fire is set in the sitting room, the drapes are pulled against the darkness of the evening and in the kitchen a flurry of activity takes place as mincemeat pies are popped into the oven, fruit cake with thick marzipan icing is wrapped for giving to neighbours, and preparations are made for the Christmas evening feast.
 Particular consideration is given to “pudding” (the general name for desserts of all kinds), would it be Sherry Trifle, Clootie Dumpling or perhaps Dundee Cake?
 Hmmm, this year for a memorable pudding, let’s try Cranachan, a lovely, creamy fruit and oat creation.

-At West Hill House B&B this Christmas Dinner our guests will enjoy this scrumptious ‘pudding’ made following recipe I have used and adapted from the BBC Good Food.
+At West Hill House B&B the Christmas Dinner our guests will enjoy may include this scrumptious ‘pudding’ made following a recipe I have used and adapted from the BBC Good Food.
 The number of servings depends on the size of the presentation glass but I’d say about 4 servings.
 The recipe is fairly happy to be adjusted according to your taste.

 Cranachan, a tasty Christmas treat